-For those of you who visit this blog frequently, you will have seen in my recent post Things you Should be doing now, I mentioned “Start Marketing.”
+For those of you who visit this blog frequently, you will have seen in my recent post 9 important things new writers should be doing now, I mentioned “Start Marketing.”
 One of the ways to do that is with an Author website.

 Almost all published authors have an official website and just because you may not have been published, that doesn’t mean you should wait before you create one.

 Why an Author Website?

 It’s not just about the worlds you create.
 Readers want to know more about the person behind the words.

 It’s another connection to people who will be reading your work.
 So give them a place to discover things about you.

 As a minor *cough* control freak, I like the control a website gives me.
 Social media changes all the time.
 Not to mention people grow bored with them and move on when something new comes around.

 That is where having a personal website comes in handy.
 You have the control, you can design and create your website the way you want it rather than being at the whims of those who create social media.

 Think of your website as a hub, a base of operations where people can find you and your books/resources.
 However, if a website is not done well it can become more of a hindrance than a help to your writing.